PrairieLearn/PrairieLearn/v2/doc/installing.md

    This should end with `PrairieLearn server ready` and will remain running in the foreground, so this terminal can't be used for anything else.
 Stopping or restarting the server can be done with `Crtl-C`.

-1. In a web-browswer go to http://localhost:3000/pl or http://localhost:3000/admin
+1. In a web-browswer go to http://localhost:3000/pl